Zero paid placements. No brand can pay to rank higher on Simscanner.

 5. [5] CRTC, The Wireless Code, simplified, retrieved 30 May 2026.
 Consumer protections (device unlocking, trial periods, data-overage and roaming caps); no SIM-registration requirement.

 AI-assisted disclosure.
 This page was drafted with AI assistance and reviewed by the Simscanner editorial team.
 Every network, KYC, currency, regulator and region claim is cited above with its retrieval date.
-Brand plan pricing, coverage percentages and speeds are marked pending and are never invented.
+Brand plan pricing and coverage are sourced; per-brand scores and speeds are Simscanner modelled estimates.

 Related